Freddie Glenn: Murders

 On June 19, 1975, Glenn, a civilian employee at Fort Carson; Michael Corbett, a soldier; and another soldier, Larry Dunn, kidnapped Daniel Van Lone, a 29-year-old cook who was leaving his job at the Four Seasons Motor Inn.
 Intending to rob him, they drove Van Lone to a remote area.
 While Glenn waited in the car, Corbett and Dunn made Van Lone lie on the ground, after which Corbett shot him in the head.
 They stole 50 cents from him.
 Eight days later, Glenn and Corbett met Winfred Proffitt, age 19, another Fort Carson soldier, at Prospect Lake.
 They intended to sell him some marijuana.
 Having been trained in the use of bayonets, Corbett stabbed Proffitt with one of them to see what it was like.
 Corbett later said that Glenn was waiting in the car when he committed the murder.

 Glenn and Corbett committed their final and most publicized murder on July 1, 1975.
 Glenn, Corbett, and two other men, Larry Dunn and Eric McLeod, decided to rob a Red Lobster restaurant, located on South Academy Boulevard.
 They left without any money.
 An employee of the restaurant, 18-year-old Karen Grammer, was waiting for her boyfriend to finish work.
 Thinking she may be able to identify them, the four men kidnapped her.

 After robbing a convenience store, the men took Grammer to the apartment they shared, where they repeatedly raped her.
 They promised to take Grammer home, but instead put a cloth over her head, then drove her to a mobile home park on South Wahsatch Avenue.
 Glenn, who according to court testimony by Larry Dunn, had taken LSD, stabbed Grammer in the throat, back and hand, and left her to die.
 However, this testimony has been disputed.
 Glenn accepted responsibility for his involvement, but said Dunn was supposed to release Grammer and had asked him to help untie her.
 There was a struggle and Glenn said he could not recall what happened next since he was on drugs at the time.
 Corbett said Dunn was the one who had actually stabbed Grammer.

 In an attempt to save herself, Grammer ran toward the back porch of a nearby home, but the homeowners were not present.
 She died at the property, leaving bloody hand and fingerprints where she tried to reach the doorbell.
-For a week, police were unable to determine who she was until her roommate at the time called to report her missing and subsequently identified her.
+For a week, police were unable to determine who she was until her roommate at the time called to report her missing.
+Grammer's older brother Kelsey subsequently identified her.